Technical On-Page SEO

 What I Do

-Technical on-page SEO is about making sure search engines can find, understand, and prioritize your content.
-Here is what I work on:
+Technical on-page SEO ensures search engines can find, understand, and prioritize your content.

-Unique, keyword-targeted title tags and meta descriptions for every page.
-Proper Open Graph and Twitter Card tags so your pages look right when shared.
-No duplicate titles, no missing descriptions, no generic boilerplate.
+• Meta tags & titles — unique, keyword-targeted title tags and meta descriptions for every page.
+Proper Open Graph and Twitter Card tags.
+No duplicates, no boilerplate.

-Clean heading hierarchy with one H1 per page, logical H2/H3 nesting, and headings that actually describe the content beneath them.
-Search engines use heading structure to understand page topics and content relationships.
+• Heading structure — one H1 per page, logical H2/H3 nesting, headings that describe the content beneath them.

-Strategic internal links that distribute page authority and help search engines discover your content.
-Proper anchor text, logical site hierarchy, no orphan pages.
+• Internal linking — strategic links that distribute authority and help search engines discover content.
+No orphan pages.

-Robots.txt configuration, XML sitemaps, canonical tags, and proper use of noindex/nofollow directives.
-I make sure search engines can crawl what they should and ignore what they should not.
-No crawl budget wasted on duplicate content or dead ends.
+• Crawlability — robots.txt, XML sitemaps, canonical tags, and noindex directives configured so search engines crawl what they should and skip what they should not.

 Core Web Vitals Explained